FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/data-requirements.md

 ### Hierarchical and Unidirectional Relationships

 *   A Party can have one PartyStash, which can contain multiple PartyStashItems, creating a hierarchical relationship that prevents circular dependencies.
+*   A Party can have multiple PartyMeetings, each of which can have one MeetingRecord and multiple MeetingSummaries, with MeetingSummaries containing multiple MeetingActionItems, creating a clear hierarchical structure for meeting data.
 *   A Guild Master (User) can create multiple GuildQuestTemplates, which can be instantiated as GuildQuests, maintaining a unidirectional flow of relationships.
 *   Guide-Player relationships are managed through the `GuideAssignment` entity, which creates a structured relationship between Users in different roles without direct circular references.
 *   The EternalCodex can contain multiple CodexEntries, which reference MarketplaceItems through a unidirectional relationship, preventing circular dependencies.